A Game Theoretic Framework for Model Based Reinforcement Learning: Algorithms

 Since the follower chooses the best response, the follower's parameters are implicitly a function of the leader's parameters.
 The leader is aware of this, and can utilize this information when updating its parameters.
-The Stackelberg formulation has a number of appealing properties. \begin{itemize}[leftmargin=*] \itemsep0em \item {\bf Algorithm design based on optimization: } From the leader's viewpoint, the Stackelberg formulation transforms a game with complex interactions into a more familiar albeit complex optimization problem.
-Gradient based workhorses exist for optimization, unlike general games. \item {\bf Notion of stability and progress: } In general games, there exists no single function that can be used to check if an iterative algorithm makes progress towards the equilibrium.
+The Stackelberg formulation has a number of appealing properties. \begin{itemize}[leftmargin=*] \itemsep0em \item {\bf Algorithm design based on optimization: } From the leader's viewpoint, the Stackelberg formulation transforms a game with complex interactions into a more familiar albeit complex bi-level optimization, for which we have gradient based workhorses~\cite{Colson2007AnOO}. \item {\bf Notion of stability and progress: } In general games, there exists no single function that can be used to check if an iterative algorithm makes progress towards the equilibrium.
 This makes algorithm design and diagnosis difficult.
-By reducing the game to a nested optimization, the outer level objective $\f_A(\x_A, \x_B)$ can be used to effectively track progress. \end{itemize} For simplicity of exposition, we assume that the best-response is unique for the follower.
+By reducing the game to an optimization, the leader's loss $\f_A(\x_A, \x_B)$ can be used to track progress. \end{itemize} For simplicity of exposition, we assume that the best-response is unique for the follower.
 We later remark on the possibility of multiple minimizers.
 To solve the nested optimization, it suffices to focus on $\x_A$ since the follower parameters $\x_B^*(\x_A)$ are implicitly a function of $\x_A$.
 We can iteratively optimize $\x_A$ as: $\x_A \leftarrow \x_A - \alpha_A \left( \deriv \f_A(\x_A, \x_B^*(\x_A)) / \deriv \x_A \right)$, where the gradient is described in Eq.~\ref{eq:leader_gradient}.
-Thus, the key to solving Stackelberg game is to make one player learn very quickly (follower) to play the best response to a slow (stable) learning player (leader).
+The key to solving a Stackelberg game is to make the follower learn very quickly to approximate the best response, while the leader learns slowly.